WebAssembly/design/FAQ.md

 ## What compilers can I use to build WebAssembly programs?

 WebAssembly initially focuses on C/C++, and an experimental backend is being built using [clang/LLVM](http://llvm.org).
-As it evolves it will support more languages which often use non-LLVM compilers.
+As WebAssembly evolves it will support more languages which often use non-LLVM compilers.

 Even for C/C++ language support we hope that other compilers, such as [GCC](https://gcc.gnu.org), gain support for WebAssembly.
 The WebAssembly